-On the positive side, framing effects such as these contradict the claim that citizens "are blown about by whatever current of information manages to develop with the greatest intensity" (Zaller, 1992: 311; also see Cappella and Jamieson 1997: 81-82, Nabi 2003: 225).
+On the positive side, framing effects such as these contradict the claim that citizens "are blown about by whatever current of information manages to develop with the greatest intensity" (Zaller, 1992, p.
+311; also see Cappella & Jamieson, 1997, pp. 81-82; Nabi, 2003, p.
+225).
 However, what exactly is a "strong" frame?
 Druckman, like others, follows the psychological approach of pre-testing various frames/considerations and asking people which they find most "effective" or "compelling."
-(Note during the pre-test, accuracy motivation is not induced and thus one cannot say that one frame is "normatively" stronger due to accuracy motivation per se.)
-O'Keefe (2002: 147) states that psychology (or, for that matter, political science) "has postponed the question of what specific qualities make arguments persuasive by defining argument quality in an empirical manner."
-Evidence suggesting that individuals tend to view episodic (Aarøe 2011), emotional, and fearful frames as stronger (Arceneaux 2012) as well as those that invoke loss aversion (Arceneaux 2012) further suggest that framing effects are suggestive of low rather than high quality opinions.
+(Note that, during the pre-test, accuracy motivation is not induced and thus one cannot say that one frame is "normatively" stronger due to accuracy motivation per se.)
+O'Keefe (2002, p.
+147) states that psychology (or, for that matter, political science) "has postponed the question of what specific qualities make arguments persuasive by defining argument quality in an empirical manner."
+Evidence suggesting that individuals tend to view episodic (Aaroe, 2011), emotional, and fearful frames as stronger (Arceneaux, 2012), as well as those that invoke loss aversion (Arceneaux, 2012), further indicates that framing effects are suggestive of low- rather than high-quality opinions.

 Even in the unlikely scenario that theorists could agree on normatively desirable "strong" frames and citizens in large part adopted them, extant evidence suggests one of two scenarios follow.
-First, either the initial impact of the frame fades quickly and people revert to their original opinions (e.g., Chong and Druckman 2007, de Vreese 2004, Gerber et al. 2001, Mutz and Reeves 2005, Tewksbury et al. 2000), or, if reinforced through repetition or a citizen's own information search (see above), people cling to these initial frames in a dogmatic manner and engage in motivated reasoning (see Druckman at al. 2012).
-Clearly, reliance on opinions based on so-called "strong frames" is too unstable, too unclear or too arbitrary to serve as worthwhile foundation for elite responsiveness.
+First, either the initial impact of the frame fades quickly and people revert to their original opinions (e.g., Chong & Druckman, 2007; De Vreese, 2004; Gerber et al., 2001; Mutz & Reeves, 2005; Tewksbury et al., 2000), or, if reinforced through repetition or a citizen's own information search (see above), people cling to these initial frames in a dogmatic manner and engage in motivated reasoning (see Druckman et al., 2012).
+Clearly, reliance on opinions based on so-called "strong frames" is too unstable, too unclear, or too arbitrary to serve as a worthwhile foundation for elite responsiveness.